SimNPH/SimNPH/README.md

 [testthat](https://cran.r-project.org/package=testthat) are in `tests/testthat`
 with filenames corresponding to the filenames of the functions being tested.

+### Project Setup

+1. clone this repository
+2. get all the dependencies for building the package, vignettes, etc. using `renv::restore()` (this can take some time)
+4. do everything else (run tests, build documentation, build the package, build vignettes, ...) using `devtools` or RStudio

 ### Coding Style

 Please roughly keep to the [tidyverse styleguide](https://style.tidyverse.org/)